mph-/lcapy/doc/tutorials.rst

       s + ───────────────
           C_c⋅R + C_c⋅Rᵢₙ

-If the shield-guard amplifier is disconnected, say by setting A2 to zero, then

-    >>>  Z.limit('A_2', 0)
-        C_c⋅R⋅Rᵢₙ⋅s + Rᵢₙ
-    ───────────────────────
-     C_c⋅R⋅s + C_c⋅Rᵢₙ⋅s + 1

-The input impedance can thus be seen to be affected by the cable capacitance, Cc, between the signal and shield.

 However, when the open-loop gain, A2, of the shield-guard amplifier is large then

     >>> Z.limit('A_2', oo)
      Rᵢₙ

 Thus the input impedance does not depend on Cc.
+In practice, the open-loop gain is not infinite and reduces with frequency and so the guarding does not help at very high frequencies.